CenterforDigSchol/journal-editor-manual/6-quick-submit.md

 # 6. Quick Submit Plugin
 The QuickSubmit Plugin provides a one-step submission process, allowing journal editors to upload final versions of articles as PDF files ready to be scheduled for publication.
 This plugin makes it possible to bypass the peer review and copyediting stages.

-To accesss the plguin, from the side menu **Tools > Import/Export**.
+To accesss the plguin click, from the side menu **Tools > Import/Export**.

 ![Tools > Import/Export](./images/7-1.png)

-Click on the *QuickSubmit Plugin* link from the list of available plugins:
+Click on the **QuickSubmit Plugin** link from the list of available plugins:

 ![Select the QuickSubmit Plugin link](./images/7-2.png)